saivihalpandiri/ALS-Detection-Classification/README.md

 2.Loading Dataset from a CSV File or from a Table.

-3. Summarization of Data to Understand Dataset (Descriptive Statistics).
+3.Summarization of Data to Understand Dataset (Descriptive Statistics).

 4.Visualization of Data to Understand Dataset (Plots, Graphs, etc.).